justsomedevnotes/kubernetes-kubeadm-virtualbox/README.md

 # Introduction
 This post describes my experience standing up a Kubernetes cluster using kubeadm, vagrant, and virtualbox.
 I use Ubuntu for my target OS.
 Once you stand up the master and join a worker node the process pretty much repeats itself to add as many nodes as desired.
-## Create Nodes
 All the nodes will be created from the ubuntu/xenial vagrant box.
-There are a few preqrequisits that need to also be added before adding the Kubernetes components.
+There are a few preqrequisits that will be added before adding the Kubernetes components.

-### Master Node
+## Master Node
 For this example I only create a single master node.
 In a real world production example you would want multinode master for HA.
 Follow the steps below to instantiate the vagrant box.
+### Configure the Vagrant Box
-1. Create a directory and switch to that directory
+Create a directory and switch to that directory
 ```console
 mkdir node01 && cd node01
 ```

-2. Initialize the Ubuntu Vagrantfile
+Initialize the Vagrantfile
+Use the Ubuntu/xenial64 box for the VM
 ```console
 vagrant init ubuntu/xenial64
 ```

-3. Set hostname and IP
 Setup the hostname and a static IP  for the node.
 Open the Vagrantfile with your favorite text ediror of choice and make the below modifications.
 ```console
 config.vm.box = "ubuntu/xenial64"